hailelagi/hailelagi.com/content/writing/legos.md

 end
 ```

-There's alot happening but the important thing to note is `RSpec::Core::ExampleGroup` is an object that is being modified at the test-runner's runtime which specifies the linguistic structure of the _domain's specific language_ of what `describe` means.
+There's alot happening but the important thing to note is `RSpec::Core::ExampleGroup` is an object that is being modified at the test-runner's runtime which specifies the linguistic structure of the _domain's specific language_[^11] of what `describe` means.

-In go like ruby we have `reflection` that allows runtime introspection, unlike ruby it is statically typed and compiled.
-Reflection gives a temporary "escape hatch" out of the rigid type system and allows modification based on dynamic `interfaces` the most idiomatic example of this I can find are the printing family[[10]](#references) functions like `fmt.Sprintf`.
+In go like ruby we have `reflection` that allows runtime introspection [^6], unlike ruby it is statically typed and compiled.
+Reflection gives a temporary "escape hatch" out of the rigid type system and allows modification based on dynamic `interfaces` the most idiomatic example of this I can find are the printing family[^12] functions like `fmt.Sprintf`.

 ```go
 func (p *pp) doPrint(a []any) {